Darxo/Hardened/README.md

 - Automatically replace broken (shields) or used (nets) equipment after each battle, if you have replacements in your inventory
 - Add Setting (on) to display a glowing red eyes effect on any human-sized character, who is under the effect of **Killing Frenzy**, **Retribution** or has 3 stacks of **Decisive**
 - Corpses of resurrecting Zombies and Humans now emit a slight purple particle effect
+- When a Brother dies (without getting struck down), a black skull will raise from their corpse
 - Add Setting to control the zoom speed during combat to allow for more granular zooming
 - Loot that is not equippable in battle no longer appears on the ground (e.g. Beast Trophies/Ingredients)
 - Add tooltip for the duration of tile effects (smoke, flames, miasma)